Inference of gravitational lensing and patchy reionization with future CMB data: Results

 As a first check, we compute the joint maximum a posteriori (MAP) estimate of the gravitational potential, $\phi$, and the optical depth, $\tau$, on a suite of simulated data.
 MAP estimates are only an intermediate step towards forecasting or inference since they have biased power spectra, but they are useful as a sanity check and to build intuition about the problem.
 They are computed by fixing the spectral amplitudes to some fiducial value (here unity) and maximizing the posterior probability

-We iteratively maximize the posterior using the coordinate descent algorithm introduced in \cite{millea19}, with a modified Newton-Rhaphson step that performs joint $(\phi,\tau)$ updates.
+We iteratively maximize the posterior using the coordinate descent algorithm introduced in \cite{millea19}, with a modified Newton-Raphson step that performs joint $(\phi,\tau)$ updates.

 Fig.~\ref{fig:MAP} shows a typical $\hat\tau_{\rm J}$ as compared to the simulation truth, assuming S4-deep noise levels and using only polarization.
 The contour levels are set at 0 and $\pm1$ times the pixel RMS of the MAP reconstruction, and can be visibly seen to trace the true field, with regions of low $\tau$ encircled by blue contours regions of high $\tau$ encircled by orange contours.
 More quantitatively, in Fig.~\ref{fig:rho_MAP}, we show the cross-correlation coefficient $\rho_{\ell}$ at different scales between the true $(\phi,\tau)$ maps and the corresponding joint MAP estimates from the simulated data, averaged over several realizations.
 We see that the MAP $\phi$ reconstruction is correlated to the true $\phi$ map, as expected, and that the MAP $\tau$ reconstruction is correlated to the true $\tau$, indicating the potential for a detection.
 We also see that the MAP $\tau$ is correlated to the true $\phi$.
-This implies an additional lensing-induced bias in the power spectra of the $\tau$ MAPs (beyond the suppression of power which is typical of MAP estimates).
+While this is also expected to some degree, given that the true $\tau$ and $\phi$ fields are intrinsically correlated, the fact that $\langle\tau^{\rm true}\phi^{\rm MAP}\rangle \neq \langle\tau^{\rm MAP}\phi^{\rm true}\rangle$ implies an additional lensing-induced bias in the power spectra of the $\tau$ MAPs (beyond the suppression of power which is typical of MAP estimates).
 This is not surprising, as it is known that the $\tau$ QE contains a lensing-induced bias \cite{su11,namikawa21}, and MAP estimates asymptote to the QE in the high-noise limit.
-We note that our Bayesian approach implicitly deals with this when marginalizing over the $(f,\phi,\tau)$ maps, allowing unbiased inference of parameters which control the theory auto and cross-correlation spectra without having to explicitly compute any such bias.
+We note that our Bayesian approach implicitly deals with this when marginalizing over the $\{f,\phi,\tau\}$ maps, allowing unbiased inference of parameters which control the theory auto and cross-correlation spectra without having to explicitly compute any such bias.
+As an additional check, in Fig.~\ref{fig:rho_MAP} we include the correlation coefficients between the true $\tau$ and MAP $\phi$ (and vice versa) when we turn off the intrinsic correlation between the true $\tau$ and $\phi$ fields.